A tree distinguishing polynomial: A polynomial for rooted trees

 \begin{definition} Let $\bullet$ be the trivial tree with one vertex and $T=\wedge_k(T_1,T_2,...,T_k)$ be an arbitrary tree in $\T_r$, where $k\geq 1$.
 The polynomial $P:\T_r\to \Z[x,y]$ is defined by the following rules. \begin{enumerate} \item $P(\bullet)=x$, \item $P(T)=y+\prod_{i=1}^k P(T_i)$. \end{enumerate} \end{definition}

 For example, the rooted $k$-star $T$ can be constructed by applying $\wedge_k$ to $k$ trivial trees, so its polynomial is $P(T)=y+x^k$.
 Let $l\geq0$ be an integer.
 The {\em rooted path} of length $l$ is the path with $l+1$ vertices such that one of the leaf vertices is identified as the root.
-The rooted path $T$ of length $l$ can be constructed by applying the $1$-wedge operation $l$ times to the trivial tree and according to the definition above, the polynomial of $T$ is $P(T)=ly+x$.
+The rooted path $T$ of length $l$ can be constructed by applying the $1$-wedge operation $l$ times starting from the trivial tree.
+According to the definition above, the polynomial of $T$ is $P(T)=ly+x$.

 Let $T$ be a rooted tree in $\T_r$ and $v$ be an vertex of $T$.
 The {\em affix tree} of $T$ to the vertex $v$, denoted by $T'_v$, is the subtree of $T$ induced from the vertex $v$ and all of the descendants of $v$.
 Note that if $v$ is a leaf vertex, then $T'_v$ is the trivial tree with a single vertex.
 If the root vertex of $T$ has degree one, the {\em branching vertex} of $T$ is defined to be the nearest vertex to the root with degree greater than two.
+If $T$ does not have a vertex with degree greater than two, then it is a rooted path and it does not have a branching vertex.
 If the root vertex of $T$ has degree greater than one, then we consider that the root vertex is also the branching vertex.
 In this paper, the affix tree of $T$ to the branching vertex will be mentioned many times, hence, we denote this specific affix tree by $T'$.
 The {\em stem} of $T$ is the path from its root vertex to its branching vertex.
 See Figure \ref{f1} for an example.
 In particular, if the root vertex of $T$ has degree greater than one, that is, the root vertex is also the branching vertex, then the stem consists of only the root vertex and is of length zero.

 \begin{proposition} The function $P:\T_r\to \Z[x,y]$ is well defined. \end{proposition} \proof Denote the number of leaf vertices of a tree in $\T_r$ by $n$.
 We prove the proposition by strong induction on $n$. \begin{enumerate} \item If $n=1$, the rooted trees in $\T_r$ with a single leaf vertex are rooted paths.
 The polynomial of the rooted path $T$ of length $l$ is $P(T)=ly+x$.
 If two rooted paths are isomorphic, they must have the same length, hence the same polynomial. \item Assume that for $n\leq N$, the polynomials of isomorphic trees are identical. \item If $n=N+1$, let $T$ and $B$ be two isomorphic trees in $\T_r$. $T \simeq B$ implies that their stems are of the same length and their affix trees to the branching vertices $T'=\wedge_k(T_1, T_2,...,T_k)$ and $B'=\wedge_l(B_1,B_2,...,B_l)$ are also isomorphic, hence $k=l>1$.
 Note that the numbers of leaf vertices in $T_i$ and $B_i$ are fewer than $N+1$ for all $1\leq i\leq k$.
 Without loss of generality, we will compare $T_i$ with $B_i$ since the $k$-wedge operations are permutative. $T'\simeq B'$ implies $T_i\simeq B_i$ for all $1\leq i\leq k$.
 According to the hypothesis, $P(T')=y+\prod_{i=1}^k P(T_i)=y+\prod_{i=1}^k P(B_i)=P(B')$.
 Assuming that the stems of $T$ and $B$ are of length $l$, we can construct $T$ and $B$ by recursively applying the $1$-wedge operation $l$ times to $T'$ and $B'$.
 According to Definition \ref{df}, $P(T)=ly+P(T')=ly+P(B')=P(B)$. \end{enumerate}